 But, personally, I do not see this move as a subtraction from terminology, but a substitution.
 There is a parallel goal to aligning the CJCLDS name with D&C 115 that is driven by a desire to rebrand (or, better, remind) the public that the religion of the Latter-day Saints is the restored version of Christianity.
 You’ll notice that tucked away in the announcement is the suggestion that Mormon and Mormonism be substituted with restored.

 Why restored?
 The central premise of Mormonism–indeed, its raison d’être–is the assertion that Christianity wholly apostatized between the apostolic era and the nineteenth century.
 Then, in the spring of 1820, God chose Joseph Smith to completely restore Christianity to its original form.
 All other forms of Christianity are mere echoes or distortions of the real thing, and an “abomination” in the sight of God (JS–H 1.18-19).

 For Latter-day Saints, their Church does not represent a branch or denomination of Christianity; rather, it is Christianity, and the only form that can truly call itself Christian, the assembly (church) of Jesus Christ.
 The CJCLDS does not want to be seen as an off-shoot of Christianity (LDS Church) nor a new religion (Mormonism).
 Instead, it wants to be seen as Christianity, and is asking its members and the public to begin addressing it as such.

-The LDS Church wants nicknames on its terms; Mormon and LDS Church are out, but Restored Church is in.
+The LDS Church wants to author its own nickname; Mormon and LDS Church are out, but Restored Church is in.